International relations (1919–1939): Labour Party

 In domestic British politics, the fast-rising Labour Party had a distinctive and suspicious foreign policy based on pacifism.
 Its leaders believed that peace was impossible because of capitalism, secret diplomacy, and the trade in armaments.
 That is it stressed material factors that ignored the psychological memories of the Great War, and the highly emotional tensions regarding nationalism and the boundaries of the countries.
 Nevertheless, party leader Ramsay MacDonald as Prime Minister (1924, 1929–1935) spent much of his attention on European policies.
 In his 10 months as Prime Minister 1924 he established the basic tenets of British foreign policy for the next dozen years.
-He had been a strong opponent of entering First World War, and in the unhappy aftermath many observers thought he had been vindicated.
+He had been a strong opponent of entering the First World War, and in the unhappy aftermath many observers thought he had been vindicated.
 Incessant French demands against Germany annoyed the British leadership, and undermined the bilateral relationship with France.
 MacDonald made it a matter of high principle to dispense even-handed justice between France and Germany, saying, "let them put their demands in such a way that Great Britain could say that she supported both sides."
 MacDonald played a key role in enabling acceptance of the Dawes plan, and worked hard to make the League of Nations dream a reality.
 In his 10 months as Prime Minister in 1924, he set the course of British foreign policy MacDonald, and his Labour Party had a strong record of fighting communists for control union activities.
 In foreign affairs, however, he came to a détente with Russia and officially recognized it in 1924.
 A frustrating issue was repayment of British loans to Russia during the war; Moscow said it would pay only if given a loan.
 There was strong opposition inside Britain, so discussion focused on a commercial treaty with Russia.
 Just days before the 1924 general election, the media released a bombshell document signed by Grigory Zinoviev, the head of the Communist International (COMINTERN) in Moscow, ordering the British Communist Party to engage in all sorts of seditious activities.
 Historians agree the letter was a clever forgery, and that it disrupted the campaign, but that it did not decide the election, which was won by the Conservatives.
 The most negative impact on Labour was its post-election focus on trickery rather than its own structural weaknesses.